Coventry–Nuneaton line: 2016 station openings

-The line runs near to the Ricoh Arena stadium on the northern edge of Coventry.
+The line runs near to the Coventry Building Society Arena stadium on the northern edge of Coventry.
 Funding for two new stations, Coventry Arena and Bermuda Park, was approved in December 2011.

 New plans will also see the number of carriages increased from 1 to 3 and the service upgraded to half hourly, a new platform built at Coventry station and also future extensions of the line to Kenilworth and Leamington Spa.
 After the completion of the Electric Spine project, such a service would be operated by electric multiple units.

 On 26 June 2014 Buckingham Group were announced as the company awarded the contract to build the two new stations.

 Work on building the stations started in October 2014 with the stations opening on 18 January 2016, however the upgrade at Coventry station to allow additional train services between Coventry and Nuneaton, calling at the new stations, will not be ready until summer 2017.